mjspriggs/overview/whats-new/index.md

 You can now easily add webhooks to the notification distribution list in addition to adding email addresses.
 You can register a webhook with your account on the [Notification distribution list page](https://cloud.ibm.com/account/notifications-distribution-list) to receive all account notifications.
 Administrators can use webhooks to configure an application to receive asynchronous notifications whenever an event occurs on the {{site.data.keyword.Bluemix_notm}} platform.
 Any registered webhook must support HTTP POST requests and accept the notification as a JSON.

-For more information, see [Setting email preferences for notifications](/docs/account?topic=account-email-prefs#adding-webhooks-to-a-distribution-list).
+For more information, see [Adding webhooks to a distribution list](/docs/account?topic=account-adding-webhooks-to-a-distribution-list).

 ## Upcoming changes to the user invitation flow
 {: #upcoming-invitation-flow}